Ralph Mackin

-Ralph Mackin and his wife were a Seventh-day Adventist couple from Ohio, United States.
-They claimed to experience gifts of the Holy Spirit such as prophecy, speaking in tongues, and even casting out demons.
+Ralph Mackin was a Seventh-day Adventist from Ohio, United States.
+He and his wife claimed to experience gifts of the Holy Spirit such as prophecy, speaking in tongues, and even casting out demons.
 They caused a stir at a local Adventist camp meeting, which was reported in the local newspaper.
 They later sought the counsel of Ellen G. White, whom Adventists believe had the gift of prophecy.
 White was initially cautious regarding their experiences, and later came out opposed to them.
 After leading some meetings at an Adventist church for a time, they pass from prominence in the church.

 Biography

-Ralph Mackin was born February 6, 1875 near Toledo, Ohio, USA to John Mackin and Mary Augusta Terwilliger.
+Ralph Mackin was born February 6, 1875 near Toledo, Ohio, US, to John Mackin and Mary Augusta Terwilliger.
 His parents divorced by 1880.
 In 1887 his mother married John M Underwood.

 Ralph married Mamie (Mary) C Levin on April 18, 1899 in Kansas City, Missouri.
-The following year they were living in Findlay, OH where he was a chiropractic physician managing a sanitarium providing hydrotherapy and massage services under the auspices of the Seventh-day Adventist Church.
+The following year they were living in Findlay, Ohio, where he was a chiropractic physician managing a sanitarium providing hydrotherapy and massage services under the auspices of the Seventh-day Adventist Church.
 Two daughters, Zelma Rowena and Marie M, were born to them.